BlueManedHawk/Ex-Nihilo/docs/Problems/QUESTIONS.md

 ## What IDE do you use to make this?

 I don't use an IDE.
 I use Neovim for text editing and LLDB for debugging.

+## Why do the directories in the root of the repo all have decapitalized names, but the files in all of those directories all have front-capitalized names, except in `docs/`, where the files have screaming-case names, but the directories don't?

+Unfortunately, I have no idea.
+This seems to be common practice in a lot of repositories, so I decided to went with go to have it.
+At the very least, I can say that the reason the `docs/` directory is decapitalized is because otherwise GitHub wouldn't recognize the files in it for their special purposes.